Billionaire Profile

 2019

-Received the Chinese Government Friendship Award
+Chinese Government Friendship Award

-Awarded for contributions to China's economic and social progress.
+Awarded for contributions to China's development.

 Philanthropy & Social Impact